Timber trade threatens Russia protest leader

 An initial investigation was opened against Navalny in 2010 over accusations that he had put pressure on Kirovles to agree to a “disadvantageous” supply agreement with VLK.

 That case was closed in April because no evidence was found against him.
-But Navalny was summoned by the state Investigative Committee on July 31 and charged with organizing a criminal group that stole 10,000 cubic meters of wood worth more than 16 million roubles ($500,000) from Kirovles.
+But Navalny was summoned by the state Investigative Committee on July 31 and charged with organising a criminal group that stole 10,000 cubic metres of wood worth more than 16 million roubles ($500,000) from Kirovles.

 Opposition leaders often cite the fate of Mikhail Khodorkovsky, once Russia’s richest man, as an example of how far the Kremlin is ready to go when it turns on critics.